Skip to main content

 Genes have regions called exons and introns.
 In addition, there is a sequence in front of the gene known as a promoter.

-Figure 2: Visualisation of a gene
+Figure 2: Stylised visualisation of a gene.

 Promoter